7 best scholarships for children of veterans

 Children of current or former U.S. Navy personnel may apply for one of the many scholarships Wings Over America offers.
-In addition to traditional four-year college, Wings Over America covers community college and trade and technical school.
-The scholarships take into account six factors: academic achievement, extracurriculars, work experience, community service, recommendations and essays.
+In addition to a traditional four-year college, Wings Over America covers community college and trade and technical school.
+The scholarships consider six factors: academic achievement, extracurriculars, work experience, community service, recommendations and essays.

 Amount: Varies, but typically $5,000